telerik/reporting-docs/knowledge-base/use-two-json-serializers-in-same-asp-net-core-project.md

 }
 ````

 ````CSharp
 public virtual new IActionResult GetMembers([ModelBinder(typeof(NewtonsoftJsonModelBinder))] TypeInfoWithFilter input) => base.GetMembers(input);
 ````

-Finally you would need to register ToNewtonsoftActionFilter as a Singleton service in the Program.cs but the usage is completely confined to the specific controllers.
+Finally, you would need to register ToNewtonsoftActionFilter as a Singleton service in the Program.cs but the usage is completely confined to the specific controllers.

 ````CSharp
 builder.Services.AddSingleton<ToNewtonsoftActionFilter>();
 ````

 The sample project may be downloaded from our `reporting-samples` Github repository [Two Json Serializers Local](https://github.com/telerik/reporting-samples/tree/master/TwoJsonSerializersLocal).

 ## See Also